i18next/i18next-gitbook/api.md

 Adds a complete bundle.

-Setting deep param to true will extend existing translations in that file.
+Setting deep (default false) param to true will extend existing translations in that file.

-Setting overwrite to true it will overwrite existing translations in that file.
+Setting deep and overwrite (default false) to true it will overwrite existing translations in that file.

+So omitting deep and overwrite will overwrite all existing translations with the one provided in resources.
+Using deep you can choose to keep existing nested translation and to overwrite those with the new ones.

 {% sample lang="js" %}